lmoncla/illumina_pipeline/README.md

-# TCF lab pipeline for Illumina sequence data analysis
+# Bioinformatics pipeline for Illumina sequence data analysis

 # README #

-This repository contains the TCF Illumina sequence data analysis pipeline.
+This repository contains an Illumina sequence data analysis pipeline that I developed during PhD in Thomas Friedrich's lab.
 This pipeline handles going from raw fastq files that came off the MiSeq to generating variant calls and performing diversity analyses.

-* TCF Illumina pipeline
+* Illumina pipeline
 * Version 1.0
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ## How do I get set up? ##

-This pipeline is written in Python 2.7.
+This pipeline is written in Python 3.7.
 To use, download the python file and config file, fill out the config file, and add to your path.

 ## Dependencies ##